Ninjadini/Neuro/Docs/GettingStarted.md

 is why the project records that it has been done.
 Commit your data before running it.

 ### Changing an item's RefId
 Type a new id into the `RefId` field at the top of the editor and press enter.
-You will be asked to confirm, and told how many other items reference this one.
+You are told how many other items reference this one, then pick a confirm button:

-On confirm Neuro checks the id is free, repoints every `Reference<>` in the data that pointed at the old id, renames the data file and saves everything it changed.
+- **Change data only** - checks the id is free, repoints every `Reference<>` in the data, renames the data file and saves what it changed.
+Undo puts it all back.
+- **Change & update assets** - also sweeps every prefab, ScriptableObject and scene under `Assets/` for `Reference<>` fields holding the old id.
+Not undoable, so commit first.
+Scenes are skipped in play mode, or if you decline the prompt to save the open ones; anything skipped is reported.

-Undo moves the id back and repoints the other items again.
-What it can not do for you: ids stored outside the Neuro data - in scenes, prefabs, save games or hard coded in your code - are not updated.
+Neither can reach ids stored where Neuro cannot see them - save games, or numbers hard coded in your code.

 ### How to read from referencable/config at runtime
 ```